Railroads resist joining safety hotline because they want to be able to discipline workers

 People are also reading…

-The rules of the hotline would provide immunity for workers who report any unsafe conditions the railroad doesn’t know about.
-But the railroads want to right to be able to discipline workers in other situations.
+The rules of the hotline would provide immunity for workers who report any unsafe conditions the railroad doesn't know about, but the railroads want to be able to discipline workers in other situations.

 "The crux of the current dispute centers on a significant nuance: situations where the employer is aware of a safety rule violation without any employee report — referred to as a 'known event' — but the employee reports the event anyway and therefore avoids discipline," Jefferies said.

-For years, all the major freight railroads have resisted joining the safety hotline because of this concern and because they believe their own internal reporting systems are sufficient.
-But railroad unions have consistently said workers are reluctant to use the railroads’ own safety hotlines because they fear retribution.
+For years, all the major freight railroads resisted joining the safety hotline because of this concern and because they believe their own internal reporting systems are sufficient.
+Meanwhile, railroad unions consistently said workers are reluctant to use the railroads' own safety hotlines because they fear retribution.

-Amtrak and several dozen small railroads do use the government reporting program, but none of the big freight railroads have signed on to it.
+Amtrak and several dozen small railroads use the government reporting program, but none of the big freight railroads signed on to it.

 "This is really old-school, tired rhetoric that blames the worker for the failures that are inherent in all complicated systems.
 Blaming the worker is exactly what leads workers to not report unsafe conditions in the workplace," said Verna, who serves on the committee of labor groups, railroads and safety regulators who have been trying to find a way to make this program work ever since Jefferies announced the railroads would sign on to it.
 That group is set to meet again next week.